 A Nuclear Disaster

 Given the reality of unending natural disasters on Earth, who needs the USA and North Korea to be deriding one another with threats of a nuclear war?
 Both President Donald Trump and Supreme Leader Kim Jong-un need to take a time-out, calm down, get a grip on their senses, get it together, and cool their rhetorical heels.
 All of their back-and-forth tough talk, derisions, taunts, finger-pointing, and exchange of insults reduce to a zero-zero game of nuclear brinkmanship.
 It simply is unfathomable or unthinkable that any nuclear power would ever sink so low as to contemplate or seriously entertain the notion of engaging in a nuclear exchange.
 A better way exists for humans to move forward into the future, and it does not involve resorting to the use of weapons of mass destruction to resolve disputes.
 Are humans truly prepared for the ramifications of a nuclear exchange on present-day Earth?
 Once the use-of-nuclear-weapons genie is out of its bottle or once the nuclear taboo is breached, could it spiral out of control and ultimately lead to human extinction?
 Maybe.
-It is utter madness.
+The unintended consequences of a nuclear exchange should not be underestimated.
+Say, for instance, in a war with the USA, North Korea's leadership came to a realization that an USA victory was inevitable and their demise was eminent.
+And, as a final act of revenge in this age of the Internet, what if North Korea's leadership decided to release step-by-step instructions on the World Wide Web how to build a nuclear bomb and how to manufacture other kinds of weapons of mass destruction such as biological agents?
+It is utter madness to the googol power.

 It is somewhat ironic that, in April 2017, President Trump chastised and lambasted President Bashar al-Assad for committing crimes against humanity when President Bashar al-Assad used chemical weapons on civilian populations in Syria.
 Yet, just a few months later in September 2017, President Trump seems prepared to do something a million-fold worse by dropping (nuclear) bombs on North Korea and killing millions of civilians in the process, that is, if President Trump is to be taken seriously when he speaks of totally destroying North Korea.
 Such a development would be tantamount to the ultimate hypocrisy of hypocrisies (that is, President Bashar al-Assad cannot use weapons of mass destruction but President Trump can use them at will, with a vengeance, and with impunity).